Many-species ecological fluctuations as a jump process from the brink of extinction: Introduction

 \section{Introduction}

 In ecological communities, interactions between species can drive changes in population sizes.
-For few-species communities, theory and experiments find dynamics including stable equilibria, periodic oscillations and chaos \citep{hofbauer_Evolutionary_1998,beninca_Species_2015,fussmann_Crossing_2000,gause_Experimental_1934}.
-The dynamics of highly-diverse communities are less understood.
-Abundances may reach equilibria or continue to fluctuate indefinitely \citep{opper_phase_1992,bunin_Ecological_2017,pearce_Stabilization_2020,hu_Emergent_2022}.
-Which of these possibilities happens has been linked to community-level features, such as the number of species and the strength of interactions,
+For few-species communities, experiments find dynamics including stable equilibria, periodic oscillations and chaos \citep{beninca_Species_2015,fussmann_Crossing_2000,gause_Experimental_1934}, which are explained in terms of dynamical models of interacting populations, such as Lotka-Volterra or resource-competition models \citep{hofbauer_Evolutionary_1998}.
+Yet many natural ecosystems, from microbes in a grain of soil to plants in a rainforest, can be staggeringly diverse.
+Nevertheless, the dynamics of such highly-diverse communities are far less understood.

-{} which are also associated with properties such as diversity and abundance distributions in an equilibrium \citep{barbier_Generic_2018}.
-Yet much remains to be understood about properties of the persistent dynamics, when they appear.

-One striking observation is that when many species are present, fluctuations in population sizes can be very large, and result in species turnover, where the species at high abundance are exchanged over time with species that were at low abundances \citep{roy_Numerical_2019,pearce_Stabilization_2020,arnoulxdepirey_Aging_2023}, reminiscent of population ``blooms'' \citep{martin-platero_High_2018,ignacio-espinoza_Longterm_2020}.
+Observations on highly diverse systems show that the distribution of species abundances (population sizes) at a given time is often very broad, with many species at very low population size \citep{grilli_Macroecological_2020,ser2018ubiquitous}.
+Time fluctuations in abundances can be very large, with ``blooms'' and significant species turnover, where the species at high and low abundances are exchanged over time \citep{martin-platero_High_2018,ignacio-espinoza_Longterm_2020,miele2020core}.

-{} Thus, species that are rare at a given time--and even rare for most of the time--may nevertheless play a crucial role in the dynamics.

-In order for such turnover events to unfold, two requirements must be met.
-First, that there are species at low abundances that have a positive growth rate and can therefore grow.
-Second, for a species at low abundance to continuously grow until it reaches these high abundances, its positive growth must be maintained for a long enough time, possibly over many generations.
-What is this long timescale, and how is it generated and maintained?
-This is one of the key questions discussed in this work.

-A timescale that grows with the elapsed time is observed in models of many-species dynamics (in the decay of the auto-correlation of the abundances).
-This dynamical slowdown is accompanied by ever-growing fluctuations in abundances \citep{pearce_Stabilization_2020,roy_Complex_2020,arnoulxdepirey_Aging_2023}.
-The process eventually halts when the size of the fluctuations reaches a maximum, either because species reach a minimal abundance supported by migration from nearby spatial locations \citep{pearce_Stabilization_2020,roy_Complex_2020}, or due to extinctions, or both.

-A few-species model featuring some of the above phenomena is a three-species rock-paper-scissors dynamics, cycling between and ever-closer to three unstable fixed points (a heteroclinic orbit) \citep{may_Nonlinear_1975}.
-This elegant model serves as an instructive analogy for many-species dynamics \citep{pearce_Stabilization_2020,osullivan_Intrinsic_2021,arnoulxdepirey_Aging_2023}, yet is only of limited relevance to many-species properties such as diversity, abundance distributions, and stability.